3 things to pay attention to when buying sports headphones

 Awareness of surroundings

-If you choose a set of “noise-cancelling” headphones, your listening experience is likely to be smooth and uninterrupted.
-While this generally provides excellent sound quality, it's important to be aware of your surroundings while running, especially if you're running through cities and busier areas.
+If you choose a set of noise-cancelling headphones, your listening experience will likely be smooth and uninterrupted.
+While this generally provides excellent sound quality, it's important to be aware of your surroundings while running, especially if you're running through cities and more congested areas.

-It's true that some of the best noise-cancelling headphones can help improve overall sound quality, but they lack the ability to be aware of their surroundings.
-When it comes to running, of course, personal safety should come first.
-With this in mind, it's worth checking which bone-conduct headphones could be an alternative.
+While some of the best noise-cancelling headphones can help improve overall sound quality, they lack the ability to be aware of your surroundings.
+When it comes to running, personal safety should come first.
+With that in mind, it's worth checking out which bone-conduction headphones might be an alternative.

-The best headphones of this type, such as the H2O Audio Tri Multi-Sport, filter out outside noise by sending sound vibrations through the bones in your ear and jaw, leaving room for the sounds of traffic, cyclists and, say, loud drivers.
+The best headphones of its kind, such as H2O Audio Tri Multi-Sport, they let outside noise in by sending sound vibrations through the bones in your ear and jaw, leaving room for the sounds of traffic, cyclists and, say, loud drivers.

-You'll get the same effect with the best open-ear headphones, like the Shokz OpenFit, which don't place the technology directly in the ear canal, leaving room for you to take in your surroundings.
-If you don't like the "open ear" design, the transparency modes found on earbuds like the AirPods Pro 2 would help if you keep the volume at a low to medium level.
+You will achieve the same effect with the best “open ear” headphones, such as Shokz OpenFit, which don't place the technology directly in your ear canal, leaving room for you to take in your surroundings.
+If you don't like the "open ear" design, the transparency modes found on earbuds like the AirPods Pro 2 could help if you keep the volume at a low to medium level.

 Water resistance